rcsb/strucmotif-search/README.md

     public static void main(String[] args) {
         // the entry point for all things motif search - #newQuery() starts building a new query MotifSearch.newQuery()
-                // several ways can be used to define the query motif - e.g., specify a PDB entry id .defineByPdbIdAndSelection("4cha",
+                // several ways can be used to define the query motif - e.g., specify an entry id .defineByPdbIdAndSelection("4cha",
-                        // and a collection of sequence positions to extract residues to use as motif Set.of(new LabelSelection("B", "1", 42), // HIS
+                        // and a collection of sequence positions to extract residues Set.of(new LabelSelection("B", "1", 42), // HIS
                                new LabelSelection("B", "1", 87), // ASP
                                new LabelSelection("C", "1", 47))) // SER